Switchcrafter/GazeCapture/pytorch/README.md

 \---metadata.mat
 ```

+### Using the models
+Please clone this repository.
+The paper [“Towards Hardware-Agnostic Gaze-Trackers”](https://arxiv.org/abs/2010.05123) lists muliple incremental enhancements in Table 2.
+Please choose an appropriate branch based upon the Experimental Variant that you want to try.
+For example, if you want to try Experiment 14, switch to milestones/14 using command `git checkout milestones/14`, go inside the pytorch directory which contains the `main.py` file and use the default settings with appropriate path to the data as listed below-

-### Training
+#### Training
 ```
 python main.py --data_path [D: Destination Path] --reset
 ```

-### Validation
+#### Validation
 ```
 python main.py --data_path [D: Destination Path] --validate
 ```

-### Testing
+#### Testing
 ```
 python main.py --data_path [D: Destination Path] --test
 ```

-## Dockerization
+#### Dockerization

-Alternatively, you can use the [gazepy docker image]() to run your experiments in a sandbox environment.
-In this case, please go inside the pytorch directory inside the repo and use the following syntax -
+Alternatively, you can use the [gazepy docker image](https://github.com/users/jatinsha/packages/container/package/gazepy) to run your experiments in a sandbox environment.
+In this case, use the following syntax -

 **sudo docker run -P --runtime=nvidia --ipc=host --gpus all -v /data:/data -v \$(pwd):\$(pwd) -v /var/run/docker.sock:/var/run/docker.sock -w $(pwd) --rm -it gazepy** `main.py --data_path [Source Path] --reset`